 Horse farming is very lucrative for many Amish, who have diversified to whitetail deers for their antlers.
 We already discussed Amish selling puppies of multiple breeds.

-The Amish Run Over 98% of Puppy Mills in Ohio (Bailing Out Benji)
+The Amish Run Over 98% of Puppy Mills in Ohio (Shiba Rescue)

-According to Bailing out Benji, 430 puppy mills in Ohio, from small to large scale operations, abuse and neglect over 20,000 breeding dogs.
+According to Bailing Out Benji, there are 470 kennels in Holmes County, Ohio.
+Puppy mills in Ohio, from small to large scale operations, abuse, and neglect over 20,000 breeding dogs.
 Nine of these mills have the distinction of being the worst in the country.

 Dog Breeding Statistics

-There Are About 167,388 Breeding Dogs in Licensed Facilities (The Puppy Mill Project)
+There Are About 167,388 Breeding Dogs in Licensed Facilities (Harts Shelter)

 These breeding dogs are used like machines to produce litter after litter without concern for their health or well-being.
 The cages are barely big enough, and when they stop producing, breeders kill them.